eigenfoo-archives/euphoria/README.md

 ### Creating a DB dump file
 ```
-create database example;                           //create a db and put stuff in it
+create database example;                           // create a db and put stuff in it
-mysqldump -u root -p example > d:\db\example.sql;  //choose directory for dump file
+mysqldump -u root -p example > d:\db\example.sql;  // choose directory for dump file
 ```

 ### Receiving a DB on your local computer
 ```
-create database receiveDB;                       //create database you want to copy data into
+create database receiveDB;                       // create database you want to copy data into
-mysql -u root -p receiveDB < d:\db\example.sql;  //use any dump file
+mysql -u root -p receiveDB < d:\db\example.sql;  // use any dump file
 ```

 ### Additional commands for MySQL  client: